Andrew Eldritch: Early life and education

-Andrew Eldritch was born in the small cathedral city Ely in 1959.
+Andrew Eldritch was born on 15 May 1959 in the small cathedral city Ely.
 He later wrote a piano song named "1959", referring to the year of his birth and starting with the line "Living as an angel in the place that I was born".

 Eldritch studied French and German literature at the University of Oxford before moving to Leeds around 1978 to study Mandarin Chinese at the University of Leeds: he left both courses before graduating.
 He speaks fluent French and German and has some knowledge of Dutch, Italian, Russian, Serbian, Croatian, and Latin, but stated he had forgotten the Chinese he learned.
 During this period, Eldritch was a freelance drummer in the local Leeds punk scene.

 Musical career

 The Sisters of Mercy

 In 1980, Eldritch and Gary Marx formed the Sisters of Mercy.
 On the first single, "Damage Done/Watch/Home of the Hit-men", Eldritch played the drums, a task he was later relieved of by a series of drum machines referred to as Doktor Avalanche, allowing him instead to focus on his vocal performance.
 Over the years, nine members have left the group, several of them citing conflicts with the frontman as a reason for their departure.
 These former members include Patricia Morrison, who claimed she had been paid an average of £300 per month; and Wayne Hussey, with whom Eldritch had a personal feud which contributed to heavy criticism of both by the music press during the 1980s.
-Hussey formed a breakaway band called The Mission as a result of this conflict.
+Hussey formed a breakaway band called the Mission as a result of this conflict.

-Following the release of the band's last studio album to date, Vision Thing, Eldritch initiated a 1991 US tour of the Sisters of Mercy in a triple bill with Gang of Four and hip-hop act Public Enemy.
+Following the release of the band's last studio album to date, Vision Thing (1990), Eldritch initiated a 1991 US tour of the Sisters of Mercy in a triple bill with Gang of Four and American hip hop group Public Enemy.
 The tour was cancelled midway and the band relocated to Europe.

 In 1995 Eldritch interviewed David Bowie and Leonard Cohen for the German edition of Rolling Stone magazine.
 He also contributed articles on computers to German magazines.
 That year, he briefly rejuvenated his working relationship with erstwhile Sisters of Mercy guitarist Gary Marx.
 Marx wrote an album's worth of backing tracks, to which Eldritch could contribute lyrics for release as a new studio album.
 Eldritch eventually backed out of the project and Marx released the tracks over a decade later as a solo album.